Check in opens 90 mins (1.5 hour) prior to flight departure time. Passengers must be a the CHO Heliport at least 60 mins prior to flight departure.

 You will need to have a minimum of one piece of Government issued I.D (Drivers License, Passport, Resident Card).
-You should carry your offshore certifications with you for check-in.

 Each Operator has their baggage restrictions: